tdensmore/katacoda/katacodacomtdensmorepods-lab-1/step1.md

 ## Delete a Kubernetes Pod

-Now we can remove the running NGiNX pod with the command:
+Now we can remove the running NGiNX pod using the YAML file:

+`kubectl delete -f ./pod.json`{{execute}}

+or directly with this command:

 `kubectl delete pod nginx`{{execute}}